alex-lt-kong/the-nitty-gritty/cpp/04_templates/README.md

 * To overcome the ["as-if" rule](https://en.cppreference.com/w/cpp/language/as_if) trap, in this program we make input dynamic--by using the `rand()` function.

-* The resultant assembly is closers to what we expect:
+* The resultant assembly code is closer to what we expect:
   ```assembly
       int a_int = rand(), b_int = rand();
       1104:	e8 37 ff ff ff       	call   1040 <rand@plt>